 Thankfully, finding understanding of the

 human condition brings an end to the whole

 Written by Jeremy Griffith, 2017

 To briefly go over this paradoxical situation that the human race has been involved in where it has had to suffer upset in order to become free of upset.
-The fully accountable, psychosis-addressing-and-solving, real biological explanation of the human condition that is presented in Freedom Essay 5 and chapter 1 of my book FREEDOM reveals that when we humans became fully conscious some 2 million years ago a battle for the management of our lives broke out between our already established gene-based, naturally-selected instinctive orientations and our newly emerged nerve-based, understanding-dependent, self-adjusting, fully conscious mind.
+The fully accountable, psychosis-addressing-and-solving, real biological explanation of the human condition that is presented in Video/F. Essay 3 and chapter 1 of my book FREEDOM reveals that when we humans became fully conscious some 2 million years ago a battle for the management of our lives broke out between our already established gene-based, naturally-selected instinctive orientations and our newly emerged nerve-based, understanding-dependent, self-adjusting, fully conscious mind.

 What happened was that our instincts in effect criticised and opposed our conscious mind’s necessary search for knowledge—and the only way to stop this condemning criticism, and thus end the battle, was to be able to explain and understand why we had to search for knowledge and defy our instincts.
 But we were only just setting out in search of knowledge and it was a journey that would take us until now to find that redeeming explanation—which, as mentioned, is the difference between the nerve-based learning system that operates from a basis of understanding the world, and the gene-based learning systems that can only give species’ orientations to the world around them.
 Without that clarifying explanation, all we could do throughout those 2 million years was defy our instincts by attacking them, trying to prove them wrong, and by blocking out their criticism.
 The psychologically upset behaviours of anger, egocentricity and alienation emerged as our only means of coping while we searched for this understanding of our situation/condition that would end our need to be retaliatory, defensive and insecure.